-If you are looking to change the search results page, in this case we are, the place to edit is search.php.
+If you are looking to change the search results page, in this case, we are, the place to edit is search.php.
 This file, either the one in your core wordpress installation or the one in your theme which is active should be edited.
-Some of the theme will provide their own search.php, in which case, that is where you should edit.
+Some of the themes will provide their own search.php, in which case, that is where you should edit.

 Lets highlight the title text.

 In search.php, you will find calls to the_title function as below or similar.